ElMehdiBen/Big-Data-101/Nifi/Exercice_2.md

 Use this URL : https://dummyjson.com/products

-Save the result to a JSON file with a specific name
+Save the result to a JSON file with a specific name using UpdateAttribute

 HDFS